 This is the relationship of commerce.
 It is about enabling our members to find and access the products and services that make them more effective at the practice of information architecture.

-As part of the development and operations plan proposed in 2012, we have been working with our event and vending partners to review and renew formal partnership agreements.
+Aligned with the development and operations plan proposed in 2012, we have continued working with our event and vending partners to review and renew formal partnership agreements.
 In the past, most agreements have been informal email exchanges confirming terms of discounts to our members, which left partner benefits subject to staff memory and turnover.
 Formal documentation and contracts with key partners allows us to maintain, archive and renew agreements more easily and creates a uniform process and documentation for developing new partnerships.

 - Workers/Consultants and Employers/Clients